Some students actually keep to a budget.

 I know this is true because I have had three of my own and they all struggled at the beginning, but eventually got it.
 I admit, it was hard telling my daughter, as I watched her weekly allowance dwindle, that she better be a bit more cautious or stock up on peanut butter for her next few meals until her next allowance came.
 I knew though that the gift of teaching her to budget her money would be far more useful than the pain I was feeling saying so or even when she had to stay back when her friends headed out for sushi.

 Tell them to check out some of their favorite places to see if they give a student discount (Bada Bean gives 10% with student ID).
-There are many other places to eat around campus that are budget friendly too.
+There are many other places to eat around campus that are budget-friendly too.
 A favorite amongst students is Momo’s Pizza, where a slice is $4.75 but is enormous.
 A sandwich at Jimmy John’s averages about $5.50, Roboto’s Tokyo Grill is another good choice when students are low on funds.
 Bagel Bagel has a lot of great breakfast deals.
 My kids love Bento for their noodle bowls and sushi.
 By joining their mailing list they will get a list of specials.
-A few other places that are affordable are Vale Food Co. on W. Madison, Spear It, on the corner of W. Tennessee and Copeland and Doughlicious on Call Street, where the calzone of the day is only $6.
-Another place to check out is Lotsa Stone Fired Pizza where you can build your own stone fired pizza.
+A few other places that are affordable are Vale Food Co. on W. Madison, Spear It, on the corner of W. Tennessee and Copeland and Doughlicious on Call Street, where any 2 calzones are $13 on Wednesdays.
+Another place to check out is Lotsa Stone Fired Pizza where you can build your own stone-fired pizza.
 A cheese pizza starts at $3.99.
 Another place to consider is California Chicken Grill located on Pensacola Street.

 Additional hidden gems to check out include: